Jets' goaltender Connor Hellebuyck stellar in 4-1 win over Oilers in Game 1

 Game 2 is Friday in Edmonton before Games 3 and 4 on Sunday and Monday respectively in Winnipeg.

-Oilers captain Connor McDavid officially earned his third Art Ross Trophy as the NHL's regular-season points leader earlier Wednesday when the Calgary Flames and Vancouver Canucks concluded the campaign.
+McDavid officially earned his third Art Ross Trophy as the NHL's regular-season points leader Wednesday when the Calgary Flames and Vancouver Canucks concluded the campaign.

-The 24-year-old finished with 33 goals and 72 assists in 56 games played, which was 21 points more than teammate and runner-up Leon Draisaitl.
-Both Oilers were held off the scoresheet Wednesday.
+The 24-year-old Oilers captain finished with 33 goals and 72 assists in 56 games played, which was 21 points more than teammate and runner-up Draisaitl.

-Edmonton boasts the top power-play in the NHL, but didn't convert its one chance with a man-advantage.
+Edmonton boasts the top power-play in the NHL, but didn't convert its one chance with a man-advantage Wednesday.

+The Oilers needed to make life Hellebuyck's life more difficult, their captain said.

+"I think we can do a better job being hard on him, getting bodies there," McDavid said.
+"We had that in spurts.
+Other times he was able to catch it and the play was done.

+"As forwards, we've got to do a better job of getting there and bringing traffic to him."

+"I actually didn't mind our game.
+I thought we did a lot of good things.
+I thought we had the puck a lot of the night, played in their zone.
+Put a lot of pucks there.
+Just didn't find a way to get one."

-Edmonton had the momentum going into the opener with a 7-3-0 record compared to Winnipeg's 3-7-0 in their last 10 games of the regular season.
+The Oilers went 7-3-0 compared to Winnipeg's 3-7-0 in their last 10 games of the regular season.

-Led by McDavid's seven goals and 15 assists, the Oilers also won the season series 7-2.
+Led by McDavid's seven goals and 15 assists, the Oilers won the season series 7-2.

+Hellebuyck's glove save on Ryan Nugent-Hopkins to start the second period and stopping an Alex Chiasson's tip during Edmonton's power-play later in the period were difference-makers.

+“Our confidence is directly tied to him," Wheeler said.
+"The way he carries himself gives us confidence every single night and we know that goaltending means a lot this time of year."

-Play continued for a few seconds before the goal horn sounded for Toninato's game-winner at 10:46 of the third period.
+Play continued for a few seconds before the goal horn sounded on Toninato's game-winner at 10:46 of the third period.

 He'd tipped a Logan Stanley blast from the blue-line, but the puck flew out so quickly it wasn't immediately signalled a goal.

+"I thought it was initially in," Toninato said.
+"I actually rose my stick right away but then the play kept going.

+"I was like, 'Oh no, now I'm going to look kind of dumb.'
+And then, luckily I got back to the bench and the guys said it was in so it was a good feeling.”

-Toninato was playing just his third game for Winnipeg.
-The 27-year-old made his debut in the second-last game of the regular season.
+The 27-year-old had COVID-19 in November and spent much of the season on Winnipeg's taxi squad before making his Jets debut in the second-last game of the regular season.

-The Jets drew even to 1-1 on Poolman's goal at 11:01 of the second period.

-Smith didn't secure the rebound on a Blake Wheeler shot, and Poolman swept the puck underneath the Edmonton goaltender.
+Poolman drew Winnipeg even to 1-1 at 11:01 of the second period when Smith didn't secure the rebound on a Wheeler shot.
+Poolman swept the puck underneath the Edmonton goaltender.

-Puljujarvi scored the first goal of the series at 8:24 of the second period.

-Notes: Wheeler's assist gave him a franchise-leading 29 career playoff points … Jets forwards Pierre-Luc Dubois (undisclosed) and Nikolaj Ehlers (upper-body) were scratched Wednesday … Oilers forward Zach Kassian drew back into the lineup after sitting out 11 games with a lower-body injury.
+Notes: Wheeler's goal and assist gave him a franchise-leading 30 career playoff points … Jets forwards Pierre-Luc Dubois (undisclosed) and Nikolaj Ehlers (upper-body) were scratched Wednesday … Oilers forward Zach Kassian drew back into the lineup after sitting out 11 games with a lower-body injury.

 This report by The Canadian Press was first published May 19, 2021.